pwilmart/Mammalian_sperm_PXD003164/README.md

 29|HB_Jan14Sp23|Wistar Rat|Boar
 30|HB_Jan14Sp24|Wistar Rat|Bull

 The key from the Powerpoint file has 19 species and they match what is in Table 1 in the paper.
 The key in the PRIDE archive has only 14 species present.
 The keys agree except for the last 8 files.
-We have to sample key choices.
+We have two sample key choices.
 What to do?
 I could flip a coin but I do not have coins in my pockets anymore.
 The key with 19 species seems more likely.
 What a conundrum!

 Wait a minute.
 I have the data on my computer.
 Why not ask the data what species each file is?
 Is that possible?
 How would one do that?
 Here is what I thought.
 None of the samples are from another commonly studied mammal; namely, humans.
 Search all of the samples against a canonical human FASTA sequence collection to establish a baseline PSM ID number for each sample.
 Find an appropriate grid of similar UniProt canonical FASTA sequence collections for as many of the known species as possible and see how the number of PSMs identified at 1% FDR change.